kinyodan/tpm-backend-service/README.md

 # tpm-backend-service

-# Bacakend rails app for the book of ice api as as service to run background jobs and thread do bulk tasks
+# Back-end rails Api app
- Nodejs Back-end Api https://github.com/kinyodan/books-app-node-api
+ Built for the book of ice api as as service to run background jobs and thread do bulk tasks Nodejs Back-end Api https://github.com/kinyodan/books-app-node-api

 ##